skypjack/entt/docs/md/entity.md

 vel.dy = 0.;
 ```

+Similarly, the `assign_each` member function accepts two iterators, that is a
+range of entities to which to assign the component.

 If an entity already has the given component, the `replace` member function
 template can be used to replace it: